MarsBased/handbook/sections/rituals.md

 ## Basecamp check-ins

 On Fridays, Basecamp will ask you a few questions.
-There's only that is mandatory for everyone, which is the highlights of the week.
+There's only one that is mandatory for everyone, which is the highlights of the week.

 Reporting on how has your week been, both professionally and on a personal level, helps to overcome the feeling of loneliness of the remote worker.
 We have seen that those reports, and opening up about certain issues, helps to bond deeper with the rest of the team.